Bacon and Cheese Puff Recipe

 Baking ratios

 Choux is yet another baking formula that can be found in Michael Ruhlman’s book Ratio.
 By weight it is 2 water: 1 butter: 1 flour.
-So far I’ve used Ruhlman’s ratios to create my own variations on quick breads (kale and cheese quick bread and blackberry lemon bread), waffles (orange poppy seed waffles), shortbread cookies (lemon lavender cookies), and muffins (orange and poppy seed muffins).
+You can Ruhlman’s ratios in practice in my variations on quick breads (kale and cheese quick bread and blackberry lemon bread), waffles (orange poppy seed waffles), shortbread cookies (lemon lavender cookies), and muffins (orange and poppy seed muffins).

 Making the bacon and cheese puff batter